|

 into pieces the size of a small pea, add sufficient cold water to make

-all the particles adhere, mixing them together with a case knife.
-There
+all the particles adhere, mixing them together with a pastry blender or

-should not be enough water added to make the paste stick to either the
+knife.
+There should not be enough water added to make the paste stick to

 -